discoverydev/my-boxen.old/README.md

 Additional machines (development and/or build) can be added to the jenkins master instance.
 These additions should be commited to the repository (git) in order to allow subsequent machines created using the boxen/docker install scripts to utilize.

-The configured slave will utilize the 'admin' user created during the development machine install.
+The configured slave will utilize the 'ga-mlsdiscovery' user created during the development machine install.

 ### Step to add a new 'slave node' to the master jenkins instance
 * access master jenkins instance